-Figure §§: Changes in monthly flow at gauge Luuq under scenario conditions comparing the periods 1971-2000 against 2031-2060.
+Figure §§: Monthly flow at gauge Luuq under scenario conditions comparing the periods 1971-2000 against 2031-2060.

-The changes in average monthly discharge are given in Figure §§ for all runs and SSP scenarios.
-Remarkable is the strong increase in August to November pointing at a more pronounced second raining season.
-Especially then, this may lead to much more absolute discharge and hence water availability, and also the large change in January and February, the low flow season, may lead to additional discharge.
+The average monthly discharges are given in Figure §§ for all runs under SSP5-8.5 scenario conditions .
+Remarkable is the strong increase in Mai and October to December pointing at a more pronounced first and second raining season until end of this century.
+Especially then, this may lead to considerably more absolute discharge and hence water availability, and also the change in January and February, the low flow season, may lead to additional discharge.
 However, the results also show that uncertainty is high and one outcome, yet less likely, could also be that discharge decreases.